-As it is, upon my reaching Hebden Bridge, what I find is an old Yorkshire town with a lot of industrial revolution vibes.
-This is an old weaving town with plenty of mills that were powered by the flow of water off the steep hills - and, as you head through Hebden Bridge, you will find plenty of water - both in the streams and canals, and under foot as it heads down off the steep valley sides!
+Hebden Bridge is an old weaving town, with plenty of mills powered by the flow of water off the steep hills - and, as you head through Hebden Bridge, you will find plenty of water - both in the streams and canals, and under foot as it heads down off the steep valley sides.

 |